ioannis-0/Guitar-Amplifier/README.md

 ### **Personal Project: Guitar Amplifer**
 For this project Ioannis and Daniel work together as a team to create a guitar amplifier as we learnt how to use an open source software called KiCad to help create a PCB that we can use to connect to an electric guitar to increase the output volume of the guitar.

-This project is made up of two phases with the first one being the **Creation of the PCB**  and the second being the **Testing** phase .
+This project is made up of two phases with the first one being the **Creation of the PCB**  and the second being the **Testing** phase.

 **Creation of the PCB:** We have created the PCB of the guitar amplifier on KiCad as it took us around three weeks to make.
 During this period we ran into a few problems specifically with the types of components we were considering to use.
 As the components of an operational amplifier, power barrel connector, audio jack and potentiometer were the main issues that arise.
 But eventually we were able to find compatible components that we could use on our PCB.
 As these components are the most compatible that solved the main issues: